 The Dallas Cowboys won their last Super Bowl against the Steelers (remember Larry Brown’s ‘MVP’ performance?) following the 1995 season.
-Since that point, they have made seven playoff appearances (1996, ’98, ’99, ’03, ’06, ’07, ’09), but have only advanced twice, and have never gotten past the Divisional Round.
+Since that point, they have made eight playoff appearances (1996, ’98, ’99, ’03, ’06, ’07, ’09, and ’14), but have only advanced to the next round three times, and have never gotten past the Divisional Round.
 The only first-round bye week the Cowboys have earned since that 1995 Super Bowl win was in 2007, and they were beaten at home by the eventual Super Bowl Champion New York Giants 21-17.
-Their playoff games over the last seventeen seasons are as follows:
+Their playoff games over the last nineteen seasons (not including 2015) are as follows:

 - Minnesota Vikings 15 @ Dallas Cowboys 40

 - Dallas Cowboys 17 @ Carolina Panthers 26

 - Arizona Cardinals 20 @ Dallas Cowboys 7

 - Dallas Cowboys 10 @ Minnesota Vikings 27

 - Dallas Cowboys 10 @ Carolina Panthers 29